gabrieldemarmiesse/python-on-whales/CONTRIBUTING.md

 ## Building the docs

 All docstring are fetched and put in templates.
-Everything is done in markdown, with the help of [keras-autodoc](https://gabrieldemarmiesse.github.io/keras-autodoc/) and [mkdocs](https://www.mkdocs.org/).
+Everything is done in markdown, with the help of [mkdocstrings](https://mkdocstrings.github.io/) and [mkdocs](https://www.mkdocs.org/).

 #### First install the dependencies:

 ```
-pip install keras-autodoc mkdocs Sphinx==3.5.4
+pip install -r doc-requirements.txt
 ```

 #### Generate the documentation files and serve them